Genetalks/gtz/README.md

     	  `./gtz_latest.run`
 2. **Make index to enable high rate compression**
-   Take the human sample species as an example, make the index file (BIN file) required for GTX.Zip high rate compression
+   Take the human sample species as an example, make the index file (bin file) required for GTX.Zip high rate compression

-   - Download the 18th RBIN file (18 is the number of the human RBIN file in the appendix list) and gtz_index will save it to the default path (~/.config/gtz):
+   - Download the 18th rbin file (18 is the number of the human RBIN file in the appendix list) and gtz_index will save it to the default path (~/.config/gtz):

       `gtz_index download 18`

       or

-      You can download RBIN file from  here ( [Homo_sapiens RBIN file](https://gtzdata.oss-cn-hangzhou.aliyuncs.com/Homo_sapiens_bcacac9064331276504f27c6cf40e580.rbin) )
+      You can download rbin file from  here ( [Homo_sapiens RBIN file](https://gtzdata.oss-cn-hangzhou.aliyuncs.com/Homo_sapiens_bcacac9064331276504f27c6cf40e580.rbin) )

-   - Make the index BIN file ( may need 80~100GB free disk space, and >28GB memory, and 10 mins)
+   - Make the index bin file ( may need 80~100GB free disk space, and >28GB memory, and 10 mins)

      `gtz_index makeindex ~/.config/gtz/Homo_sapiens_bcacac9064331276504f27c6cf40e580.rbin`